italomaia/flask-empty-compose/README.md

 pip install cookiecutter  # might be called pip3 in your system

 # install if fabric not installed
-pip install fabric  # might be called pip3 in your system
+pip install fabric3  # might be called pip3 in your system

 # create project from the template - linux/Mac
 cookiecutter https://github.com/italomaia/flask-empty-compose